 This week we are busy getting ready for the first Exploring Horse camp in Portugal.
 Tents scrubbed and re-kitted, menus planned, paths cleared, we are a-bustle.
 Even the horses do their bit when there’s a good patch of grass that needs mowing.
 It’s exciting.

 Now, after 8 months of living with the horses as a constant presence, ruled by their rhythms and needs, listening to them and learning their language more fully, he has the touch too!
 He is calling it trust, they trust him, which is one way of putting it.
-But trust is too active and separate of a concept for me.
-I prefer to say we are part of the pod, an integral part of the physical and energetic function of the herd.
+But why?
+Because we are an integral part of the physical and energetic function of the herd.
 Our neural networks are familiar to each other.
+Our flow is their flow.
 We are attuned.
-This is the ‘touch’.

-Personally, I can tune-in very quickly to any herd anywhere I go, because ultimately we’re all one herd and I’ve had a lot of practice.
-It’s easier in the beginning to attune yourself to one horse, or one herd.
+I can tune-in very quickly to any herd anywhere I go, because ultimately we’re all one herd and I’ve had a lot of practice.
+But it’s easier in the beginning to attune yourself to one horse, or one herd.
 That’s what we invite you to do here, experience that feeling of harmonious flow that I am calling attunement, which is the key to good horsemanship.

 So what is the key to attunement?

 In me, for whatever reason – nature, nurture, being dropped in a pile of horse poo as a baby! – this ability to tune-in developed with no effort at an early age.
-I have spent my life nurturing and expanding and understanding this ability, incidentally or directly.
-I have invented games and exercises to help others develop this touch for themselves, based on my own life experience.
-I have trained horses to train people to have the ‘touch’ on three continents.
-All the time I have been growing and learning, leaving behind what no longer worked for me, absorbing that which did.
-At this moment in time, as I review this journey, I see that the only constant, unchanging element is Love.
+I have spent my life nurturing and expanding and understanding this ability.

 I could get into a whole discussion about ‘What is love’ here, but let me just clarify.
 When I say ‘love’, I don’t mean a pink hearts and roses sort of love that carries you away, or the sort of love that wants the other to fulfil your emotional needs.
 I mean lovingness, that truly sees the other without demands or projection.
 Love that is simply happy in the other’s existence.